globalsmile/Diversity-and-Inclusion-Analysis/README.md

 Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

-The diversity and inclusion dataset is contained in a table named:
+The diversity and inclusion dataset is given by a table named:

 - `HR Manager` which has `32 columns and 500 rows` of observation